andrea-cavallo-98/STVNN/README.md

 # STVNN

-This repository contains the code for the Spatio-Temporal coVariance Neural Network (STVNN).
+This repository contains the code for the Spatio-Temporal coVariance Neural Network (STVNN) defined in [this paper](https://link.springer.com/chapter/10.1007/978-3-031-70344-7_2).

 ## Description